-With the growing ubiquity of digitally intermediated interactions, the emergence of new markets and entrepreneurial identities shows bottom-up dynamics that are fundamentally different from how boundaries used to be drawn in the past.
-Much of the “next big thing” is no longer dictated by a few central mobilizers with premeditated change efforts but the crowd’s uncoordinated, massively distributed interaction structure that spans time and space.
-Such changing bases and dynamics of novelty emergence call for a new theoretical approach that is not bound by the assumption rooted in social movement theory--that a coordinated form of change is necessary for variations to be successful.
+With the growing ubiquity of digitally intermediated interactions, the emergence of market spaces and entrepreneurial identities shows bottom-up dynamics that are fundamentally different from how “boundaries” used to be drawn in the past.
+Much of the “next big thing” is no longer dictated by premeditated change efforts but shaped primarily by and through the crowd’s massively decentralized social interactions.

-In the absence of central actors constructing a feature space with social codes that they set forth, how do new categories and identities come about?
-As categorization happens, how do young ventures experiment with different versions of their possible-selves until they find one that maps on to a new, viable category?
+In the absence of established institutional patterns, how do “raw semantic materials” emerge from online conversations to become the interpretive basis for new categories and identities?
+As categorization happens, how do young organizations experiment with different versions of their possible selves, i.e., organizational identities, until they find one that latches on to a new, viable category?

 My research aims to build a theory that can better explain novelty emergence in organizational and market settings without being constrained by the previous assumption that change actions are almost always coordinated from a fixed time-space point: a theory of crowds for market emergence and entrepreneurial dynamics.
 This theory is premised on the emergent nature of a crowd that forms around any given market opportunity, which in turn creates a context within which a certain shared language comes to demarcate innovative growth paths.

 Although the term “crowd” is often used without clear theoretical definitions today, as in “crowdsourcing” or “crowdfunding,” it has a rich theoretical heritage dating back to Le Bon’s seminal piece on crowds (1896).
 The timing seems right for us to rejuvenate the study of crowds, using online discourse within a crowd as a platform for uncovering: